christopher-danz/Slack-Chatbot/README.md

 ```

 // TO DO:
-- Add images to explain steps in README.md
-- Possibly add further functionalities to this bot
+- Add further functionalities to this bot